 Credits earned at colleges which follow a quarter system will be converted to semester-hour equivalents resulting in an adjustment in the number of credits transferred.
 A student can only use a maximum of 45 transfer credits toward the BHCC associate degree and a maximum of 75 percent of the total number of credits required for certificate programs.

 Credits earned at colleges and universities located outside of the United States must obtain a detailed course-by-course evaluation of foreign transcripts utilizing a credential evaluation service such as the Center for Educational Documentation www.cedevaluations.com or Educational Credential Evaluators www.ece.org

 Once an official transcript has been evaluated and the accepted/matriculated student has enrolled in courses, transferred in courses will appear on the BHCC transcript with a letter grade of TR.
 TR grades are not counted in the BHCC GPA (Grade Point Average) and are not used to calculate completion rate.
 BHCC uses both completion rates and GPA to calculate academic standing at the College.

 Transfer Appeal Process

 Transfer Counselors conduct a series of transfer workshops on transfer related topics such as MassTransfer, Transfer Application process, and Common Application.
 The calendar of workshops is available online for your convenience.
 Transfer Counselors will meet with students by appointment once they have attended a workshop.
-Transfer Counselors are located in the Academic Records Office in Room B204 on the Charlestown Campus, or by calling 617-228-2403 or by e-mail at email@example.com.
+Transfer Counselors can be reached by e-mail at email@example.com.